zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 ### Task 2: Register required resource providers

 In this task, you register the `Microsoft.DataMigration` and `Microsoft.Search` resource providers within your Azure subscription.
-These resource providers allow Azure Search and the Azure Database Migration Service to be provisioned within your subscription.
+These resource providers allow Azure Cognitive Search and the Azure Database Migration Service to be provisioned within your subscription.

 1. In the [Azure portal](https://portal.azure.com), select **Subscriptions** from the Azure services list.